Making the zeroth-order process fidelity independent of state preparation and measurement errors

-In this appendix we show that the equation where $\rho_i$ are the quantum state prepared by the SIC-states and $W_j$ is a set of Pauli operators, is equal to where the coefficients $A_0$ and $B_0$ absorb state preparation and measurement errors, and $m$ is the number of Clifford operators.
+We show that the equation where $\rho_i$ are the quantum state prepared by the SIC-states and $W_j$ is a set of Pauli operators, is equal to where the coefficients $A_0$ and $B_0$ absorb state preparation and measurement errors, and $m$ is the number of Clifford operators.

-Since the process fidelity can be written as follows (see Appendix A for the derivation) we only need to prove that the process fidelity with the channel applied $m$ times is equal to Eq.~(\ref{B.31}).
+Since the process fidelity can be written as follows (this was established in Appendix A) we only need to prove that the process fidelity with the channel applied $m$ times, i.e., is equal to Eq.~(\ref{B.31}).

-As shown in Section \ref{Sec3}, and, as we have also shown, where and if the density matrix $\rho_i$ is prepared by eigenstates of Pauli operators, we can write the process fidelity as \cite{cycle} Now let the quantum states be prepared by the SIC-states instead of the eigenstates of Pauli operators.
+As shown in Section \ref{Sec3}, We have also shown that where Furthermore, if the density matrix $\rho_i$ is prepared by the eigenstates of Pauli operators, we can write the process fidelity after \cite{cycle} as Now let the quantum states be prepared by the SIC-states instead of the eigenstates of Pauli operators.
 In this case, the coefficient $2^{-n}$ in Eq.~(\ref{B.40}) is $1$ and then Eq.(\ref{B.40}) becomes Finally, it can be concluded that